oornnery/icmpx/README.md

 - `icmpx/demo.py` — Textual UI bundling Ping, MultiPing, Traceroute, and MTR views (run it via `uv run icmpx` or `uvx icmpx`)
 - `examples/mtr.py` — Rich-powered live table that mimics the `mtr` workflow

-Feel free to copy these scripts as starting points for your own automation or integrate the `Client` directly inside existing services.
+Feel free to copy these scripts as starting points for your own automation or integrate the `Client`/`AsyncClient` directly inside existing services.

 ## Error Handling